spierala/mini-rx-store/projects/mini-rx-store/README.md

 * Work on the ReadMe and Documentation
 * Nice To Have: Test lib in React, Vue, maybe even AngularJS
 * Add Unit Tests
-* Expose NgModule for easier Angular Integration
-* Publish lib to npm